 We at Mosaic Medicine Clinic understand that transparent pricing matters when choosing your healthcare model.
 This comprehensive breakdown will help you evaluate whether direct primary care fits your budget and healthcare needs.

-Monthly DPC fees cover far more than traditional office visits.
+Monthly DPC fees cover far more than traditional office visits, and understanding how much direct primary care really costs can clarify what value you receive for your monthly membership.
 Adult memberships typically range from $50-$80 monthly and include unlimited office visits, annual physicals, chronic disease management, basic procedures like EKGs and biopsies, preventive care screenings, and 24/7 physician access through phone, email, or text.

 Most practices provide same-day appointments and telemedicine consultations at no extra charge.
 The Centers for Medicare & Medicaid Services data shows that healthcare spending reached $4.9 trillion in 2023, which makes unlimited access particularly valuable for patients with ongoing conditions.